Stoungi/password_strength/README.md

-make sure all files are in the correct folders
+make sure all files are in the correct folders (especially the dataset)